bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 With the launch of interactivity in [nTop](https://www.ntop.com) 3.0 three years ago, [George Allen](https://www.linkedin.com/in/george-allen-969078144/) and I shared some research around ["CodeReps"](https://www.ntop.com/resources/product-updates/codereps-a-better-way-to-communicate/), which showed how we could export nTop data as pure code.
 [Sandy](https://www.linkedin.com/in/sandilya-kambampati-85595475/) from [Intact](https://www.intact-solutions.com/) not only performed simulations on these code reps, he also observed that we could take parametric derivatives of it for the purpose of optimization, should CodeReps become pervasive.
 Trevor from nTop also saw potential of geometry to be a parametric black box for optimization routines.
 [Matt Keeter](https://www.mattkeeter.com/) showed how to use such derivatives for parametric editing in [libfive studio](https://libfive.com/studio/) when explicitly declared, and Luke Church prototyped a 2D implicit modeler that provided UX on-the-fly with respect to local parametric sensitivities.

 Around that time I started to notice the use of differentiable simulation pipelines, both in open source packages like [FEniCS](https://fenicsproject.org/) and research using the adjoint method.
+As Sandy started to show differential results via adjoints, my friends at [Atomic Industries](https://www.atomic.industries/) started building a fully differentiable modeling-through-multiphysics pipeline to train their AI to optimize mold design.
 About a year ago, [Jon Hiller](https://www.linkedin.com/in/jonathan-hiller-6b7656123/) and I started regular conversations about the future of implicit modeling and generative design, and we became engaged in the challenge of federating separate CAD, CAM, and CAE tools through differentiable interfaces throughout PLM.
 Would it be possible to design such APIs to support the different differentiation techniques, such as forward, reverse, and symbolic approaches in a manner that could scale to product definitions?

 In researching existing differentiable engineering tools, [Peter Harman](https://www.linkedin.com/in/peterharman/) explained the strengths and weaknesses of [FMI](https://fmi-standard.org/)'s approach to parametric, differentiable interop and shared his experiences with symbolic differentiation in [Modelica](https://modelica.org/).
 Eventually, I test drove [Engineering Sketch Pad](https://acdl.mit.edu/ESP/ESP_flyer.pdf) and met [Afshawn](https://www.linkedin.com/in/afshawn-lotfi/) from [Open Orion](https://openorion.org/), who are making explicit differential tech usable for design engineers.